BLOG ARTICLE

 Financial Stability in Digital Markets

 Stablecoins provide price stability in digital markets by reducing volatility.
-Unlike cryptocurrencies like BTC and ETH, their value remains relatively steady because they’re tied to more stable assets.
+Unlike cryptocurrencies like BTC and ETH, their value remains relatively steady because they're tied to more stable assets.
+This makes stablecoins a safer choice for risk-averse traders and investors who want to explore crypto markets without exposing themselves to drastic price fluctuations.

 Use Cases of Stablecoins in Banking